 Once on top, we explored the view point, the old mosque, the fort remnants, the granary and the temples in the village.
 The entire village exists within the fort walls.
 It was a beautiful place to bid good bye!

 For a pious traveler, a visit to the Lakshminarayanaswamy temple in Kadiri town and the Madhvarayaswamy temple at Gorantla is recommended.
 Both from the Vijayanagara era, would complete their religious trip.
 Half a day could be well spent at the Lepakshi complex too, if opted for on the way back to Bangalore.
 We opted out of these temple visits and drove back to Bangalore through the bypass road.
 In this route, we travelled mostly through protected forest reserve area which was another highlight of our journey.
-The Rollapadu bird sanctuary, the only habitat in Andhra for the largest flying bird in the world, the endangered – ‘Great Indian Bustard’, lies just a small deviation away.
-The mighty rocks balancing on each other and the greenery all along, just made every bit of the trip so joyful.
+The Rollapadu bird sanctuary, the only habitat in Andhra for the largest flying bird in the world, the endangered – ‘Great Indian Bustard’, lays just a small deviation away.
+The mighty rocks balancing on each other and the greenery all along just made every bit of the trip so joyful.

 We had to reach Bangalore to drop a friend at the airport for her late evening flight!
 Thus ended a quick weekend… like zip, zap zoom…!!!